-The CEGC is an association of 13 leading academic HPC and networking centres from Central Europe regional and European perspective cade of time-critical simulations (meteorological, hydrological and hydraulic) and requires substantial computing power in "burst-type" activity cycles.
+A typical CEGC project is the FloodGrid project, which is developing an interactive computing Grid aimed at the forecasting and management of flooding crises throughout Europe.
+This involves a regional and European perspective cascade of time-critical simulations (meteorological, hydrological and hydraulic) and requires substantial computing power in "bursttype" activity cycles.
 The results of the project are currently being deployed for the Vah river basin in Slovakia a part of the CrossGrid project.